lauracondon/pands-project2021/README.md

 ```
 iris = pd.read_csv("iris.data", names = ["sepal length", "sepal width", "petal length", "petal width", "species"])
 ```
-Fisher's Iris dataset is read into analysis.py as a DataFrame so that various subdivisions, calculations and data visualizations can be done with it **[4]**.
-Using *names =* names are assigned to each of the five columns in the dataset, in order to make them easy to work with in the code **[5]**.
+Before we can do anything with the dataset, it needs to be imported into the Python script.
+Here Fisher's Iris dataset is read into analysis.py as a DataFrame so that various subdivisions, calculations and data visualizations can be done with it **[4]**.
+Using '*names =*' names are assigned to each of the five columns in the dataset in order to make them easy to work with in the code **[5]**.

 ### **Step 2 - Set Default Style**